-1. Insert the installation DVD in the DVD drive, or double-click the file you downloaded from the online erwin product page.

-The Installation Wizard opens.

-2. Follow the prompts in the wizard to proceed.

-A License Agreement opens for you to review.
+- 1. Double-click the file you downloaded from the online erwin product page. - The Installation Wizard opens. - 2.
+Follow the prompts in the wizard to proceed. - A License Agreement opens for you to review. - 3.
 Select the option to accept the terms as described in the License Agreement.
 Click Next.